MartinBraquet/squadro/README.md

 - Max 3 sec per move
 - 100 games per pairwise evaluation—exactly balanced across the four starting configurations—which color and who starts—except when a human is involved (only 5 games then)
 - Original grid (5 x 5)
 - Since all the top algorithms (MCTS and Minimax) are deterministic, we need to add small randomness to prevent each starting configuration from leading to the same game.
-We set `tau=.5, p_mix=0, a_dirichlet=0`.
+We set `tau=.5, p_mix=0, a_dirichlet=0` to randomize the MCTS agents; the Minimax ones being les performant, we didn't bother with randomizing them for now.
 - Hardware information:
 	- CPU: AMD Ryzen 9 5900HX with Radeon Graphics (8 cores, 16 threads)
 	- GPU: No NVIDIA GPU